sheepman39/voluntold-template/README.md

 # Voluntold
 Voluntold is a random person selector that ensures all options are picked before a duplicate can be picked again.
 In other words, an option cannot be selected until every other option has been selected.
-Normal random generators will keep picking the same students over and over.
-This program is customizable and simple to use.
+Normal random generators select the same students over and over again, causing frustration and confusion in a classroom.
+Voluntold works to fix that issue by preventing students from being selected again until everyone has gone through.
+To make it simple for anyone to use, this guide includes instructions on how to set up and create your own version.

 ## Required
 In order to create your own version of Voluntold, you must have the following items: